DanLearnings/ecommerce-ecosystem/README.md

 With infrastructure in place, I built the API Gateway to serve as the single entry point for all client requests.

 -   **What I did:** Implemented Spring Cloud Gateway using the WebFlux (reactive) variant.
 Configured automatic service discovery via Eureka, allowing the gateway to dynamically route requests to registered services without manual configuration.
-Exposed health and monitoring endpoints via Spring Boot Actuator.
 -   **💡 Key Learning:** The most significant lesson was understanding the **difference between Gateway MVC and Gateway WebFlux**.
-Initially, I attempted to use the MVC variant (`spring-cloud-starter-gateway-server-webmvc`), but encountered serious limitations with service discovery and routing.
-After extensive debugging and research, I discovered that **WebFlux is the recommended and fully-functional variant** for Spring Cloud Gateway.
-The configuration hierarchy also matters: `spring.cloud.gateway.server.webflux.discovery.locator` is the correct path for WebFlux, not just `spring.cloud.gateway.discovery.locator`.
-This experience reinforced the value of consulting tutorials and real-world examples alongside official documentation.
+Initially, I attempted to use the MVC variant, but encountered serious limitations with service discovery and routing.
+After debugging, I discovered that **WebFlux is the recommended and fully-functional variant** for Spring Cloud Gateway.
+The configuration hierarchy also matters: `spring.cloud.gateway.server.webflux.discovery.locator` is the correct path for WebFlux.

 ### Phase 3: Business Services (Inventory Service)

 With the infrastructure and gateway operational, I developed the first business microservice.

 -   **What I did:** Built a complete REST API for product inventory management following the **Controller → Service → Repository** architectural pattern.
 Implemented full CRUD operations, integrated with Spring Data JPA and H2 database, and configured the service to register with Eureka and pull configurations from the Config Server.
-Added business logic for stock management (check stock, decrease stock).
 -   **💡 Key Learning:** The biggest challenge was ensuring the service correctly **integrated with the Config Server**.
-Initially, the service ignored the externalized configuration and used default values.
-The solution involved using `spring.config.import: "configserver:http://localhost:8888"` in the `application.yml` file.
+The solution involved using `spring.config.import: "configserver:http://config-server:8888"` in the application.yml file.
 Removing `optional:` from this configuration ensures the service **fails fast** if it cannot connect to the Config Server, which is better than running with incorrect settings.
-I also learned the importance of proper **service startup order**: Service Registry → Config Server → API Gateway → Business Services.

-### Phase 4: End-to-End Testing & Validation

-This phase focused on validating that all components work together as a cohesive system.

--   **What I did:** Created a comprehensive Postman collection to test the entire request flow: from the API Gateway to the Inventory Service via Eureka-based service discovery.
-Validated that products can be created, listed, updated, and deleted through the gateway.
-Confirmed that the gateway correctly routes requests based on service names registered in Eureka.
--   **💡 Key Learning:** Seeing the entire ecosystem work together was incredibly rewarding.
-The most important validation was confirming that **requests through the gateway (port 8080) and direct requests to the service (port 8081) produced identical results**.
-This proved that the gateway, Eureka, and the business service were all correctly integrated.
-Testing also revealed the value of having both direct and gateway-routed endpoints available during development for debugging purposes.

-### Phase 5: Containerization (Docker)
+### Phase 4: Containerization (Docker)

 After validating the entire ecosystem running locally with Maven, I containerized each service to enable consistent deployment across different environments.

--   **What I did:** Created **multi-stage Dockerfiles** for all four services (Service Registry, Config Server, API Gateway, and Inventory Service).
+-   **What I did:** Created **multi-stage Dockerfiles** for all services.
 Implemented best practices including non-root users for security, health checks, optimized layer caching, and Alpine-based images for smaller footprint.
 Configured Docker networking to enable service-to-service communication using service names.
-Tested each service individually as a container and validated the entire stack running in Docker.
--   **💡 Key Learning:** The transition from local Maven execution to containerized deployment revealed several important considerations. **Environment variables** became crucial for configuration, replacing hardcoded `localhost` references with container service names (e.g., `config-server` instead of `localhost:8888`).
-The **startup order** became even more critical in containers, requiring proper use of `depends_on` and health checks.
-I learned that **multi-stage builds** significantly reduce image size by separating the build environment (with Maven) from the runtime environment (with only JRE).
-The Config Server required special attention as it needed Git installed in the container to clone the configuration repository.
-Most importantly, I discovered that **Docker networking** automatically provides DNS resolution between containers, making service discovery seamless when combined with Eureka.
+-   **💡 Key Learning:** The transition from local Maven execution to containerized deployment revealed several important considerations. **Environment variables** became crucial for configuration, replacing hardcoded `localhost` references with container service names.
+The **startup order** became even more critical in containers, requiring proper use of `depends_on` and health checks. **Multi-stage builds** significantly reduce image size by separating the build environment (with Maven) from the runtime environment (with only JRE).

+### Phase 5: Event-Driven Architecture (RabbitMQ & Notification Service)

+To enable asynchronous communication between services, I integrated RabbitMQ as a message broker and built the Notification Service.

+-   **What I did:** Set up RabbitMQ with management UI, configured exchanges, queues, and bindings.
+Created the Notification Service to send emails via Gmail SMTP and consume events from RabbitMQ.
+Implemented event publishers and listeners using Spring AMQP.
+Designed the system to support multiple notification types (EMAIL, SMS, PUSH) and maintain a history of all notifications sent.
+-   **💡 Key Learning:** This phase revealed the power of **event-driven architecture** for decoupling services.
+Instead of the Inventory Service directly calling the Notification Service (tight coupling), services now publish events to RabbitMQ, and interested services consume them.
+This approach provides **resilience** (messages persist even if the consumer is down), **scalability** (multiple consumers can process messages in parallel), and **flexibility** (new consumers can be added without modifying publishers).
+I also learned the importance of **message converters** (Jackson JSON) for seamless object serialization between services.

 ---

 ## 🏁 Current Status & Next Steps

-The project has successfully reached a significant milestone: a fully functional microservices infrastructure with one operational business service, all integrated, tested, and containerized.
+The project has successfully reached a significant milestone: a fully functional microservices infrastructure with event-driven communication, all integrated, tested, and containerized.

 **Current Status:**
 - ✅ Service Registry (Eureka) - Operational
 - ✅ Config Server - Operational
 - ✅ API Gateway (WebFlux) - Operational
 - ✅ Inventory Service - Fully functional with CRUD operations
+- ✅ Notification Service - Email sending + RabbitMQ integration
-- ✅ End-to-end testing via Postman - Validated
+- ✅ RabbitMQ Message Broker - Exchanges, queues, and consumers configured
-- ✅ Docker containerization - All services containerized with multi-stage builds
-- ✅ Docker networking - Services communicate via Docker network
+- ✅ Docker Compose Orchestration - Single command deployment

 **Immediate Next Steps:**

-1.  **Docker Compose:** Create a single `docker-compose.yml` file to orchestrate all services with one command, including proper dependency management and health checks.
-2.  **Documentation Updates:** Complete individual README files for each microservice with Docker-specific instructions.
-3.  **Order Service:** Implement the second business microservice with inter-service communication using Feign Client.
+1.  **Order Service:** Implement order management with stock reservation logic
-4.  **Resilience:** Add Circuit Breaker pattern using Resilience4j to handle service failures gracefully.
+2.  **Payment Service:** Simulate payment processing with event publishing
+3.  **Inter-Service Communication:** Implement Feign Clients for synchronous calls
+4.  **Advanced Messaging:** Add more event types (OrderCreated, PaymentApproved, etc.)

 **Future Enhancements:**

-1.  **Persistent Database:** Replace H2 with PostgreSQL for production-grade data persistence.
+1.  **Persistent Database:** Replace H2 with PostgreSQL for production-grade data persistence
-2.  **Security:** Implement JWT-based authentication and authorization at the API Gateway level.
+2.  **Security:** Implement JWT-based authentication and authorization at the API Gateway level
-3.  **Observability:** Integrate distributed tracing (Zipkin/Micrometer) and centralized logging (ELK Stack).
+3.  **Observability:** Integrate distributed tracing (Zipkin) and centralized logging (ELK Stack)
+4.  **Resilience:** Add Circuit Breaker pattern using Resilience4j
-4.  **CI/CD Pipeline:** Automate build, test, Docker image creation, and deployment with GitHub Actions.
+5.  **CI/CD Pipeline:** Automate build, test, Docker image creation, and deployment with GitHub Actions
-5.  **Kubernetes Deployment:** Create Kubernetes manifests and deploy to a cloud-based cluster.
+6.  **Kubernetes Deployment:** Create Kubernetes manifests and deploy to a cloud-based cluster
-6.  **API Documentation:** Add OpenAPI/Swagger documentation for all REST endpoints.

 ---